FeroLabs/fero_client/README.md

 print(opt.get_results())
 """
       value	  value2	 target (5%)  target (Mean)	  target (95%)
 0	  60	  40	     100	      150             175
 """
 ```

 ## Finding an Asset

-An `Asset` object is how Fero exposes ML time series models to the API.
 The Fero client provides two different methods to find an `Asset`.
-The first is `Fero.get_asset`, which takes a single string and attempts to lookup the asset by its unique id.
+The first is `Fero.get_asset`, which takes a single unique identifier string (UUID) and attempts to look up the asset matching this ID.
 The second method is `Fero.search_assets`, which will return an iterator of available `Asset` objects.
 If no keyword arguments are provided, it will return all assets you have available on the Fero website.
 Optionally, `name` can be provided to filter to only assets matching that name.

 #### Examples